nixxo/rust-lang-book-it/src/ch19-03-pattern-syntax.md

 To create a `match` expression that compares the values of the outer `x` and `y`, rather than introducing a new variable that shadows the existing `y` variable, we would need to use a match guard conditional instead.
-We’ll talk about match guards later in [“Extra Conditionals with Match Guards”](#extra-conditionals-with-match-guards)<!-- ignore -->.
+We’ll talk about match guards later in [“Adding Conditionals with Match Guards”](#adding-conditionals-with-match-guards)<!-- ignore -->.

 ### Matching Multiple Patterns